Four weeks after graduate students delivered a request to begin union negotiations, Columbia has still not reached a decision on the request.

 Graduate students delivered this request after the National Labor Relations Board rejected the University’s most recent round of objections to the election to form a graduate student union.
 Graduate students asked for a yes or no response to the request by Jan.
 5 with the intention of starting bargaining talks by Jan.
 16.

-Graduate students voted 1,602 to 623 in favor of joining Graduate Workers of Columbia-United Auto Workers last January, which spurred months of legal battles between the union and the University.
+Graduate students voted 1,602 to 623 in favor of joining Graduate Workers of Columbia-United Auto Workers in December of 2016, which spurred months of legal battles between the union and the University.
 The vote followed years of graduate student campaigns to form a union in order to resolve issues surrounding late pay and benefits.

 A University spokesperson said that Columbia was still considering the request, which was delivered to University President Lee Bollinger after the NLRB officially recognized graduate students as employees last December.